Bofors 375 mm anti-submarine rocket

 The 375 mm ASW rocket family is an ahead-throwing anti-submarine rocket system developed by Bofors.
 The system has three types of launcher with either two, four, or six barrels, and entered service in the 1950s.

 Sweden used the four-barreled system on the and s.
 France built the four-barrelled system under licence then developed the six-barrel system and used it on many classes of warship including and destroyers and "A69" D'Estienne d'Orves-class avisos (corvettes).
 Turkey uses it on the Burak-class corvettes which are all former A69 class corvettes, mainly designed for coastal anti-submarine defense and ocean escort missions.
 The Netherlands used it in the s.
-It was also used by Royal Malaysian Navy on the s before they removed it from the ships.
-Indonesia use it on its three s and Brazil on six s, all of which are still in service.
+It was also used by Royal Malaysian Navy on the s before they removed it from the ships and Brazil on six s, all of which are still in service.